Rus-tam/Rus-tam/README.md

 - 👋 Hi, I’m Rustam.
 I'm working as Engineer and making technological calculations in oil and gas processing industry.
 Also I'm making different services to automate routine working operations
 - 👀 I’m interested in web development, automation and digital transformation
 - 🌱 I’m currently learning microservice architecture
-- 📫 How to reach me ahmetov.rustam2011@gmail.com t.me/Sai_trocken
+- 📫 How to reach me ahmetov.rustam2011@gmail.com @Sai_trocken

 ___
 ### :hammer_and_wrench: Languages and Tools :